As an Amazon Associate, I earn from qualifying purchases.

 2 pounds butternut squash, 2 tbsp olive oil, 1 tsp kosher salt, 1 tsp parsley, 6 cloves garlic

-• Dump the bowl onto a rimmed baking sheet and spread the veggies around to give them space.
+• Add the butternut squash cubes onto a rimmed baking sheet and spread the veggies around to give them space.
 Add the rosemary sprigs.

 2 sprigs fresh rosemary